apache/incubator-devlake-website/docs/03-Plugins/refdiff.md

 ## Summary

 For development workload analysis, we often need to know how many commits have been created between 2 releases.
-This plugin offers the ability to calculate the commits of difference between 2 Ref(branch/tag), and the result will be stored back into database for further analysis.
+This plugin calculates which commits differ between 2 Ref (branch/tag), and the result will be stored back into database for further analysis.

 ## Important Note